duneteam1/wro2025futureengineersDUNEteam/README.md

 Engineering materials
 ====

-This repository contains engineering materials of a self-driven vehicle's model participating in the WRO Future Engineers competition in the season 2024.
+This repository contains engineering materials of a self-driving vehicle's model participating in the WRO Future Engineers competition in the season 2024.

 ## Content